495-Labs-Projects/Vue_Chore_Tracker/README.md

 	  })
 	```

 	Note we have a `chore` prop, which is the Chore object which will be passed to the component.
-No, we can start to write the general HTML template for the `chore-row` component.
+Now, we can start to write the general HTML template for the `chore-row` component.

 6. At the bottom of the `Chore#index` view file, add the following template code (At the very bottom, not wrapped in any tags!):